 Since this is such a concentrated stump killer, it’ll make short work of any vegetation it accidentally falls on.
 This includes any grass, plants, or flowers around the stump itself.
 This is also a more expensive option for the amount of product you get per order.

-- Ready to use as soon as you get it
+- Ready to use as soon as you get it, easy to use

 - Has a squirt bottle for precision application

 - Very potent